Smart tags

 Tags are one of the most commonly used and versatile features in ChurchSuite.
 They enable you to group or categorise people within a growing database of Address Book contacts, Children module children and young people, Giving module givers and Bookings module customers.
 Tags enable you to direct communications and filter reports just for specific groupings of people.

 Tags are module-specific.
 A tag can't comprise contacts, children, givers and customers.
 This would require four tags, one for each module.
-Tag names must be unique within a module but a tag name in one module can be used in another.
+Tag names must be unique within a module, but a tag name in one module can be used in another.
 Tags are a feature of your admin-facing ChurchSuite modules only and are not seen in the member-facing My ChurchSuite.
 You can optionally restrict tag visibility - only permitted users will see restricted tags in ChurchSuite.
 People can be assigned to multiple tags.
 Tags persist when a person is archived.
-While a tag View only shows active people, those archived will show on the tag View if they are later set active again.
+While a tag View only shows active people, those who have been archived will appear on the tag View if they are later set active again.

 There are two types of tags: Fixed Tags and Smart Tags.
 Fixed Tags are a fixed list of people that remain unchanged over time unless the list is changed by a User.
 Smart Tags are based on conditions, with the tagged people reflecting a list of those who meet the tag's conditions.
-With Fixed tags, a User manually adds or removes people from the Tag.
-With Smart Tags, the list of tagged people constantly changes and updates automatically as people's data changes relative to the tag conditions.
+With Fixed Tags, a User manually adds or removes people from the Tag.
+With Smart Tags, the list of tagged people constantly updates as people's data changes in relation to the tag conditions.

 We've produced a separate support article for Fixed Tags.
-In the remainder of this article, we'll focus on Smart Tags in the Address Book but the same smart tag principles and functionality exist in the Children and Giving modules.
+In the remainder of this article, we will focus on Smart Tags in the Address Book; however, the same smart tag principles and functionality also exist in the Children and Giving modules.

 What are smart tags?

-With Smart Tags, we've reimagined the way organisations want to interrogate and ask questions of their data - to get the most up-to-date answers for just those who precisely meet the conditions of the tag.
-Smart Tags can also work across multiple modules, allowing you to build highly bespoke queries about people across multiple modules.
+With Smart Tags, we've reimagined the way organisations want to interrogate and ask questions of their data, to get the most up-to-date answers for just those who precisely meet the conditions of the tag.
+Smart Tags can also look at data from across multiple modules, allowing you to build highly bespoke queries about people across multiple modules.

 For example, you're organising a men's event and need a list of all the fathers aged between 30 and 45 who are not currently members of any small group but who all live in a certain geographic postcode area.
 It's simple with Smart Tags.